 WHAT WE WILL USE THE FUNDS FOR

-We appreciate that times are hard for many, but we truly believe that the benefits DAG projects bring to the young and old from African and Caribbean communities, and to society as a whole, make us a cause well worth your support.
+We appreciate that times are hard, but the DAG project has proven to be greatly beneficial to the young and old from African and Caribbean communities, and to society.
+It makes DAG a cause, well worth your support.

-Please back us in any way you can, spreading the word about what we’re doing across your social media channels using #DAGLegends.
+Please back us in every way you can and spread the word about what we are doing across your social media channels using #DAGLegends, #AGiftOfWisdom

 Show us your support for DAG by donating whatever you can, even the price of coffee.